vekatze/neut/book/src/programming-in-neut.md

 }
 ```

-A lot of primitive functions (from LLVM) are also available.
+Many primitive functions (from LLVM) are also available.
 Please see [Primitives](./primitives.md) for more.

 ## Algebraic Data Types